engmaths/emat10006/materials/worksheet2.md

 Git telling us that all is well -- we have not made any changes to the contents of our new repo.

+The basic sequence of steps to make a commit and send it to GitHub is

+1. Edit some files
+2. Use `git add` to tell git which files you want to commit
+3. Use `git commit` to make a commit
+4. Use `git push` to send the commits to GitHub

+We are going to follow through those steps slowly below but using `git status` and checking that we understand what is happening at each stage.

 **Note about editors** In the instructions below I suggest using `gedit` which is a text editor found on most Linux machines.
 If you are using the lab machines then you can use `gedit`.
 Wherever you see an instruction like `gedit